kensanata/spellcasters/Wogan.md

 the big hounds hunt, this is were the immortals tread - the ones that simply never went back.
 They decided to remain here, where the glaciers are thick and strong and the tundra stretches forever.
 You can spend as many days and months and years here as you want.
+You age appropriately but still return to the present, if you return.
 By moving around in the Dreamtime, you also move your point of return.

 **To dust** (4) transforms you and all you designate within 10ft into